andju/andju-know/docs/software/windows/container-engine.md

 	2. Shrink the file: `DISKPART> compact vdisk`
 	3. Close the window : `DISKPART> exit`

-## Start the Podman machine for a scripted task
+## Start the Podman Machine for a scripted task
-Sometimes you want to start the podman machine in order to execute a task and end it, once the task completes.
+Sometimes you want to start the Podman Machine in order to execute a task and end it, once the task completes.
 However, you don't want to stop the machine (and potentially other containers) if it was already running.

 ```shell
 @echo off